-The loans to legal entities and grants allocated by the Issuer contribute to the production of a new offer of affordable housing, in particular as a result of the highly favourable credit terms.
-The distribution of new loan commitments and grants for social landlords for a total amount of $\notin$ 1,902 million in 2021 shows that these loans were oriented to the benefit of the most social housing-focused operations:
+The loans to legal entities and subsidies allocated by the Issuer contribute to the production of a new offer of affordable housing, in particular as a result of the highly favourable credit terms.
+The distribution of new loan commitments and subsidies for social landlords for a total amount of $\[mathebox{\em eq}\]$ 2,345 million in 2022 (excluding ANRU loans) shows that these loans were oriented to the benefit of the most social housing-focused operations:

-- 24.2% were amortising loans for transactions approved as PLUS; - 30.2% for PLAI transactions; - 6.9% for Social Rental Loan ("PLS") transactions; - 14.9% for intermediate housing; - 10.7% for housing in the overseas departments and regions. - 8.8% for housing improvement operations, and - the remaining 4.4% for other operations.
+27% were amortising loans for transactions approved as PLUS;

+- 22% for PLAI transactions;

+- 8% for Social Rental Loan ("PLS") transactions;

+- 7% for intermediate housing;

+- 10% for housing in the DROMs.

+- the remaining 27% for other operations.

-The geographic distribution of loans and grants also follows a strategic orientation.
-It favours the production of a new supply in the most marginalized areas, where imbalances between supply and demand, often driven by employment dynamics, are the strongest.
-Namely: 39% of the financing concerns operations in zones A bis and A, 38% in zone B1, and 23% in the unstressed zones B2 and C.
+The geographic distribution of loans and subsidies also follows a strategic orientation.
+It favours the production of a new supply in the most marginalized areas, where imbalances between supply and demand, often driven by employment dynamics, are the strongest in 2022.
+Namely: 41% of the financing concerns operations in zones A bis and A, 32% in zone B1, and 27% in the unstressed zones B2 and C.